-Collecting data from Facebook via the Cloud directly in AXIOM can provide investigators with the most recent data associated with user activity as well as public facing posts and information.
+Collecting data from Facebook via the Cloud directly in AXIOM can provide investigators with the most recent data associated with user profile and user activity, such as friends lists, public facing posts and comments.
 Acquiring data via the Cloud is particularly valuable because the information is collected immediately, whereas warrant returns, for example, provide dated information.

 You can upgrade to AXIOM in-product or over at the Customer Portal.